dholeatharv/dholeatharv/README.md

 ---

 ## ⚡ Fun Fact
-I once optimized a database query so well that it cut response time by 30%—and celebrated with an extra cup of coffee!
+I once wrote a Python script to automate my coffee brewing schedule—because who has time to wait for caffeine?

 ---